 What the Petition Must Include

-Filing for divorce in Arizona is not as simple as submitting a one-page form.
-The verified petition must contain specific information about both spouses, the marriage, any children, and any agreements the parties have reached.
+Filing for divorce in Arizona is not as simple as filling out a one-page form.
+The verified petition must contain specific details about both spouses, the marriage, and any children.

 The verified petition in a proceeding for dissolution of marriage, annulment or legal separation shall allege that the marriage is irretrievably broken or void, that one or both of the parties desire to live separate and apart, and shall set forth: 1.
 The birth date, occupation and address of each party and the length of domicile in this state.